sseefried/js-good-parts/README.md

 In Chapter 2 of "JavaScript: The Good Parts", Douglas Crockford presents a concrete grammar for "the good parts" of JavaScript.

-This module provides an abstract grammar for those good parts.
-We will abbreviate this language to JS:TGP
+This package provides an abstract grammar and pretty printer for those good parts.
+We will abbreviate this language to JS:TGP.

 Crockford presents the grammar as a series of railroad diagrams.
 The correspondence between the concrete grammar and the abstract grammar